The Iraq and Afghanistan Service Grant

 What to know about the Iraq and Afghanistan Service Grant

 Receiving a Federal Pell Grant for your education can be an excellent way to help lower your college costs, however, not everyone qualifies for this type of financial aid.
-This is where the Iraq and Afghanistan Service Grant can come into play.
-This grant is a Title IV grant for dependents of service members who died in the line of duty in Iraq or Afghanistan after 9/11.
+This is where the Iraq and Afghanistan Service Grant can help.
+This is a Title IV grant for dependents of service members who died in the line of duty in Iraq or Afghanistan after 9/11.
 Here is what you need to know.

 Who is eligible for the Iraq and Afghanistan Service Grant?

-In addition, to be eligible your parent or guardian was a member of the U.S. Armed Forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
+The student’s parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11; and

-You also will need to be under 24 years of age or be enrolled in college at least part-time at the time of your parent or guardian’s death.
+The applicant was under 24 years old or enrolled in college at least part-time at the time of the parent’s or guardian’s death.

 How do you apply for the Iraq and Afghanistan Service Grant?

-In order to apply for this grant, you will need to submit a FAFSA form and do this for every year you are in school.
+In order to apply for this grant, submit a FAFSA form every year you are in school.
 Your school, in collaboration with the U.S. Department of Education, will determine your eligibility for the grant.

 How much is the Iraq and Afghanistan Service Grant?

-The amount of the grant is equal to the amount of a max Federal Pell Grant for the award year, but it also can’t exceed the cost of attendance for the year.
-Meaning, that you won’t be getting extra money if your school doesn’t cost the maximum amount.
-For the 2022-2023 school year, the amount is $6,895.
+The amount of the grant is equal to the amount of a max Federal Pell Grant for the award year, but StudentAid.gov says it also can’t exceed the cost of attendance for the year.

 How do you receive the Iraq and Afghanistan Service Grant?